In this section: Legislative Powers | Judicial Powers | Military Commander | Statewide Elected Officials | Officers | Boards & Commissions

 Six of the 20 departments are headed by statewide elected officials other than the governor.
 These include the lieutenant governor, Secretary of State, Treasurer, attorney general, commissioner of agriculture and forestry, and commissioner of insurance.
 These officials do not run on a party ticket and may represent different parties.
 This “plural executive” may provide some checks and balances within the executive branch.
 Departments headed by statewide elected officials have budgets that make up less than two percent of the state’s total spending.
 Unlike the governor, the six statewide elected officials are not limited to serving only two terms.

-Louisiana’s long ballot of elected executive officers was originall intended to weaken the governor’s office and to assure voter control over the individual officials.
+Louisiana’s long ballot of elected executive officers was originally intended to weaken the governor’s office and to assure voter control over the individual officials.
 This practice, dating back to the 1800s, was adopted widely in the southern states.
 Modern reforms, however, tended toward centralizing administrative authority.
 The 1974 Louisiana constitution allowed the legislature to make four state-wide elected official positions appointive rather than elective.
 One of the four positions, the superintendent of education, has been appointed by the State BESE Board of Elementary and Secondary Education since 1988.
 Another position, the commissioner of elections, has been appointed by the Secretary of State since January, 2004.
 However, the commissioner of agriculture and forestry and Commissioner of Insurance remain elective positions.

 Elections for governor and other statewide elected officials are held in the year prior to the presidential election, a practice which allows voters to consider national and state issues separately.
 A vacancy in the governor’s office is filled in the following order of succession: lieutenant governor, Secretary of State, attorney general, Treasurer, Senate president and speaker of the House.
 The successor serves the remainder of the governor’s term.
 The same order is followed when someone is needed in an emergency to act as governor if the governor and lieutenant governor are out of state.

 The lieutenant governor serves as governor in the event of a vacancy in the office of governor or if the governor is unable to act as governor or is out of the state.
 The lieutenant governor is an ex officio member of any committee or board on which the governor serves.
-Otherwise, the lieutenant governor has only those powers and duties delegated to him or her by the governor or as provided by law.
+Otherwise, the lieutenant governor has the powers and duties delegated to him or her by the governor or as provided by law.

 In 1986, the lieutenant governor, by law, also became the commissioner of the Department of Culture, Recreation and Tourism.
 The lieutenant governor was given the power to appoint, with Senate approval, the secretary and other key positions in the department formerly appointed by the governor.
-This transfer gave the lieutenant governor real functional responsibilities, by law, for the first time.

 The Secretary of State heads the Department of State and is the state’s chief election officer.
 He or she is responsible for preparing and certifying the ballots for all elections, announcing election returns, administering the election laws, administering the voter registration laws and overseeing parish registrars of voters, and purchasing, maintaining, repairing and storing voting machines.
 In addition, the department prepares the machines for balloting and delivers them to the precincts in time for elections.